Mark-Elliott5/odin-recipes/README.md

 Odin Recipes
     An HTML project that is part of The Odin Project's HTML lessons.

-    I am Mark Elliot, and I am currently following along with the Odin Project.
+    I am Mark Elliott, and I am currently following along with the Odin Project.
 I have reached the Project: Recipes part of the Foundations Course.
 In this project, I will be creating a website out of all the HTML knowledge I have learned thus far.
 I hope that